VenessaAsiedu/dcit318-assignment1-11157784/README.md

 - Discounted price (**GHC 7**) for senior citizens (65 and above) or children (12 and under).

 ### 3. Triangle Type Identifier
-Accepts three side lengths and classifies the triangle type:
+Accepts three side lengths and classifies triangle type:
 - **Equilateral** → All three sides equal
 - **Isosceles** → Exactly two sides equal
 - **Scalene** → All sides of different lengths